Understanding challenges to the interpretation of disaggregated evaluations of algorithmic fairness: Preliminaries

 \subsection{Algorithmic Fairness and Robustness}

 It is common to reason about algorithmic fairness through disaggregated evaluation of model performance over subgroups of the population or otherwise testing for some form of independence or conditional independence involving subgroup membership.
-For disaggregated evaluation, we consider performance metrics $m: \mathbb{R} \times \mathcal{Y} \rightarrow \mathbb{R}$ that are decomposable (\textit{i.e.}, can be computed at an instance-level and aggregated as a mean over a distribution), where the induced fairness condition is given by $\mathbb{E}[m_j(Y, R) \mid A=a] = \mathbb{E}[m_j(Y, R)]$ for some fixed set of subgroups $\{a\}_{a \in \mathcal{A}}$ and metrics $\{m_j\}_{j=1}^M$.
+For disaggregated evaluation, we consider metrics $m: \mathbb{R} \times \mathcal{Y} \rightarrow \mathbb{R}$ that are decomposable (\textit{i.e.}, can be computed at an instance-level and aggregated), where the induced fairness condition is given by $\mathbb{E}[m_j(Y, R) \mid A=a] = \mathbb{E}[m_j(Y, R)]$ for some fixed set of subgroups $\{a\}_{a \in \mathcal{A}}$ and metrics $\{m_j\}_{j=1}^M$.

-Popular operationalizations of fairness as (conditional) independence include demographic parity ($R \perp A$) \citep{calders2009building,dwork2012fairness}, separation ($R \perp A \mid Y$) \citep{hardt2016equality}, equalized odds ($\hat{Y} \perp A \mid Y$) \citep{hardt2016equality}, sufficiency ($Y \perp A \mid R$) \cite{liu2019implicit}, and predictive parity ($Y \perp A \mid \hat{Y}=1$) \citep{chouldechova2017fair}.
+It is also popular to operationalize fairness with statistical criteria corresponding to independence or conditional independence.
+For example, this includes demographic parity ($R \perp A$) \citep{calders2009building,dwork2012fairness}, separation ($R \perp A \mid Y$) \citep{hardt2016equality}, equalized odds ($\hat{Y} \perp A \mid Y$) \citep{hardt2016equality}, sufficiency ($Y \perp A \mid R$) \cite{liu2019implicit}, and predictive parity ($Y \perp A \mid \hat{Y}=1$) \citep{chouldechova2017fair}.
 Some of these criteria can be directly interpreted as conditions of equal performance across subgroups.
-For example, separation is a sufficient condition for equalized odds, which corresponds to a condition where both true positive error rates (also known as sensitivity or recall) and false positive error rates (also known as 1-specificity) are equal across subgroups; predictive parity likewise corresponds to a case where the positive predictive value (also known as precision) of the model is equal across subgroups; and demographic parity is sufficient to equalize the classification rate $\mathbb{E}[\mathbbm{1}[f(Z) \geq \tau]]$ for any threshold $\tau$.
-Sufficiency cannot be directly described in terms of equal performance across subgroups, but can instead be described as equivalence of calibration curves across groups.
+For example, separation is a sufficient condition for equalized odds, which corresponds to a condition where both true positive error rates (also known as sensitivity or recall) and false positive error rates (also known as 1-specificity) are equal across subgroups.
+Predictive parity likewise corresponds to a case where the positive predictive value (also known as precision) of the model is equal across subgroups.
+In contrast, sufficiency is more naturally described as a condition of equal calibration curves, rather than as an equal performance condition.